Here we show you how to make the best vegan tiramisù that we have ever had, with simple plant-based ingredients.

 Now that our ingredients are ready, pour 120 grams (½ cup ) of aquafaba into a large bowl.

 Aquafaba is nothing more than the soaking water from the chickpeas.
 We use room-temperature canned chickpeas.
+Aquafaba is a versatile ingredient and works as an egg-white substitute.
+It gives air and fluff to many vegan desserts, for examples vegan meringues and even vegan brownies.

 Make sure the bowl is clean and that there is no chickpea residue in the aquafaba.
 I pass it through a sieve to be sure.